 18 Tips Before Purchasing An Area Rugs On Sale

-How Does The Rug Go With The Modern Bed Frame and Other Pieces Of Furniture?
+3. How Does The Rug Go With The Modern Bed Frame And Other Pieces Of Furniture?

 The enormous fluffy bedroom rug doesn't distract from the wood floors, but it does offer a splash of color to the dark espresso-colored furniture and modern bed frame while also matching the trim and comforter.
 This is yet another of those rugs that would look great in any area of the house.

-In a Bedroom, Where Should a Rug Be Placed?
+4. In A Bedroom, Where Should A Rug Be Placed?

 In the bedroom, the most frequent location for an area rug is beneath the bed, where it anchors the room's largest piece of furniture.
 If your bed is flanked by nightstands, consider whether you want the rug to go below them all the way to the headboard or stop just before the front legs of the nightstands.

-In a Master Bedroom, How Do You Place a Rug?
+5. In A Master Bedroom, How Do You Place A Rug?